MaximeZmt/POP-PreSemester/README.md

 ## Specifications <a name="Specs"></a>

-My implementation follows the following specification:
+My implementation follows the below specifications:

  <img src="./img/schema-communication.png" width=500px>

 *The Schema comes from the [Assignment Sheet](Assignment.pdf)*

-When a connection is established between the server and the client.
-The server will initialize a counter to 0.
+When a connection is established between the server and the client, the server will initialize a counter to 0.

 Then the client can send an integer to the server which will add it to the counter and send back the result.